1999 Jacksonville Jaguars season: Schedule

+Game summaries

-AFC Divisional Playoffs: vs (6) Miami Dolphins
+AFC Divisional Playoffs: vs. (6) Miami Dolphins

 The Jaguars number one defense forced seven Miami turnovers as the Jaguars won in one of the most lopsided games in NFL playoff history.
-The Jaguars were up 24–0 after the 1st quarter.
-The game was so one-sided that the Jaguars were up 41–0 in the 2nd quarter before the Dolphins were finally able to score.
-The highlight of the game was Fred Taylor’s 90-yard touchdown run in the 1st quarter.
+The game was so one-sided the Jaguars were up 24–0 at the end of the first quarter and scored 41 points before the Dolphins were finally able to score at the end of the second quarter.
+The highlight of the game was Fred Taylor's 90 yard touchdown run in the first quarter.
 This was the last game for both Miami quarterback Dan Marino and coach Jimmy Johnson.

-AFC Championship: vs (4) Tennessee Titans
+AFC Championship: vs. (4) Tennessee Titans

 The Jaguars became the first team in NFL history to lose three games to the same team in the same season, with the third loss occurring as the home team (every team until this point had lost a third game on the road).
 Even though the Titans had four turnovers, the Jaguars had six which proved to be their downfall.
 The Jaguars failed to score in the second half, in part due to the Titans defense which forced four turnovers after halftime.
 The game started to fall out of the Jaguars reach when in the third quarter, with the Titans up 17–14, Mark Brunell was sacked in the end zone for a safety.
-Then on the next play, Derrick Mason returned the kickoff 80 yards for a touchdown, giving the Titans 9 points in just 17 seconds, putting them up 26–14.
+On the next play, Derrick Mason returned the kickoff 80 yards for a touchdown, giving the Titans 9 points in just 17 seconds, putting them up 26–14.
 The Jaguars never recovered, and thus finished the season 0–3 versus the Titans, but 15–0 versus all remaining opponents.